drewww/prism/_sources/making-a-roguelike/part4.rst.txt

    local LoseMessage = prism.Object:extend("LoseMessage")
    return LoseMessage

-This is the message we'll wrap around the 'baton' that we're gonna pass back to the user interface.
+This message just indicates that the game is over, so it doesn't need to hold any data.
 Next head back over to the Die action.
-Let's change it's perform to the following:
+Let's change its ``perform`` to the following:

 .. code:: lua